NeuroTechX/ntx_slack_archive/_barcelona.md

  >yannick firassafieddine what time's good for you guys to have a call to discuss this more?
 I can usually make time during the day (GMT+2) with advance notice. <!channel> if there's anyone else who is interested in joining, please feel welcome

+9/13/2017 1:45 PM

+ **paulsukhanov** :

+ >I could do after 19:00 on a weekday as long as I know when :slightly_smiling_face: , although I sometimes have meetings in the evening on Tue, Wed, and Fri.
+If we're both nearby, we could also meet in person firassafieddine and skype together with Yannick and whoever else is interested